SAML-Toolkits/python3-saml/README.md

         "attributeConsumingService": {
                 // OPTIONAL: only specifiy if SP requires this.
                 // index is an integer which identifies the attributeConsumingService used
                 // to the SP.
-OneLogin toolkit supports configuring only one attributeConsumingService
+SAML toolkit supports configuring only one attributeConsumingService
                 // but in certain cases the SP requires a different value.
 Defaults to '1'.
                 // "index": '1',
                 "serviceName": "SP test",